ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 **Send and Sync**

 The Send and Sync traits denote that a type is safe to send or share across thread boundaries, respectively.
-We’ll talk more about these traits in Chapter 10, but for now what you need to know is that they are auto-traits, and so they’ll usually be implemented for most types for you by the com- piler.
+We’ll talk more about these traits in Chapter 10, but for now what you need to know is that they are auto-traits, and so they’ll usually be implemented for most types for you by the compiler.
 But, as tends to be the case with auto-traits, Send and Sync will not be implemented if any members of the type in question are not themselves Send or Sync.

 In the context of unsafe code, this problem occurs primarily due to raw pointers, which are neither Send nor Sync.
 At first glance, this might seem reasonable: the compiler has no way to know who else may have a raw pointer to the same value or how they may be using it at the moment, so how can the type be safe to send across threads?
 Now that we’re seasoned unsafe developers though, that argument seems weak—after all, dereferenc- ing a raw pointer is already unsafe, so why should handling the invariants of Send and Sync be any different?

 Strictly speaking, raw pointers could be both Send and Sync.
 The prob- lem is that if they were, the types that contain raw pointers would auto- matically be Send and Sync themselves, even though their author might not realize that was the case.
 The developer might then unsafely dereference the raw pointers without ever thinking about what would happen if those types were sent or shared across thread boundaries, and thus inadvertently introduce undefined behavior.
 Instead, the raw pointer types block these automatic implementations as an additional safeguard to unsafe code to make authors explicitly sign the contract that they have also followed the Send and Sync invariants.